Infosys Reorganizes: Transfers 90% Stake in Argentina Subsidiary to US Entity

 Record Date November 14

-1. Promoter Participation: Notably, promoters, including N.R.
-Narayana Murthy, Nandan Nilekani, and Sudha Murty, will not participate in the buyback.
+1. Promoter Participation: As previously announced, promoters, including N.R.
+Narayana Murthy, Nandan Nilekani, and Sudha Murty, did not participate in the buyback.

-4. Objective: Infosys stated that the buyback aims to return surplus funds efficiently while enhancing long-term shareholder value by reducing the equity base.
+2. Objective: Infosys had stated that the buyback aimed to return surplus funds efficiently while enhancing long-term shareholder value by reducing the equity base.

 Tax Implications